The City of Livermore’s Housing

 - Major Owner Rehabilitation Loans

-- Minor/Emergency Home Repair Grants
+Minor Home Repair Grants

-Programs for Mobile Homeowners
+For Mobile Homeowners

-- Mobile Home Repair Grants
+- Mobile Home Repair Grant and Loan Program

-This program provides grants for repairs to correct immediate threats to the health and safety of the occupants (e.g., electrical, plumbing, roofing, carpentry, etc.).
-The program offers a grant maximum of $5,000 for low-income mobile homeowners for labor and materials.
+This program provides grants and loans for mobile home repairs to correct immediate threats to the health and safety of the occupants (e.g., electrical, plumbing, roofing, carpentry, etc.).
+Households with incomes that do not exceed 80% of the AMI for labor and materials may qualify for a grant maximum of up to $5,000 for labor and materials.
+For repairs that exceed $5,000 applicants will be required to apply for loan funds for labor and materials.

 - Promissory Note

-- Loan Agreement/Ownership Agreement
+- Grant Agreement

-Dept. of Consumer Affairs Contractors State License Board
+Links to Dept. of Consumer Affairs Contractors State License Board

-Hire A Contractor:
+- Hire A Contractor

-How to Check a Contractor’s License:
+- How to Check a Contractor’s License

-California Department of Housing and Community Development
+Links to California Department of Housing and Community Development

-Mobile Home Ombudsman:
+- Mobile Home Ombudsman

-Alameda County Housing and Community Development (HCD) Department:
+- Alameda County Housing and Community Development (HCD) Department